 During the summer of 2013, I co-founded a startup in Hong Kong called Shopline.
 What began as a mobile marketplace for the people of this city to buy and sell their personal goods, evolved into a complete e-commerce solution.
 Whereas many other bigger providers out West gave merchants a way to create shops easily on the web, Shopline is set to become the first to allow anyone to launch and manage full-featured e-commerce websites using only their smart phones.
+And launching a platform for such a plethora of websites is not easy, as they would have to maintain the websites, and also constantly measure ecommerce statistics for profits.
 From beginning to end, the entire experience should be available to shop owners via their mobile devices.

 The shots below are screen caps of the UI/UX I designed for the latest iteration of Shopline on iOS.
 While I designed all of the user interface, the credit for turning the mobile app into reality goes to my co-founder, Tony, as he is the engineer that brought these mere visual concepts to life.
 At the same time, Fiona, our other co-founder is the one that tirelessly pushes us to the limits as entrepreneurs and reminds us that what we are trying to build here is not just an app, but a business.
 One that should provide real value to our users and customers, regardless of how it works or how pretty it looks.
 At the end of the day, if we would have solved a real pain point for merchants in our target markets, then we would have succeeded.